matthewglasenapp/hla_resolve/README.md

 HLA-Resolve is a command-line tool for high-resolution HLA typing from high-coverage PacBio HiFi sequencing reads.
 It reconstructs phased, full-gene sequences for the eight classical HLA loci (HLA-A, -B, -C, -DPA1, -DPB1, -DQA1, -DQB1, -DRB1) and queries the [IPD-IMGT/HLA database](https://www.ebi.ac.uk/ipd/imgt/hla/) to assign HLA allele calls.

 HLA-Resolve was designed for and fully validated on PacBio hybrid-capture libraries (read N50 ~4 kb).
 It should also work with PacBio whole-genome (WGS), whole-exome (WES), and amplicon data.
-WGS support has been validated on PacBio HiFi libraries from the GIAB and HPRC benchmarks (see [Validated WGS Libraries](#validated-wgs-libraries)).
+WGS support has been validated on high-coverage PacBio HiFi libraries from the GIAB and HPRC benchmarks (see [Validated WGS Libraries](#validated-wgs-libraries)).

 **Authors:** [Matthew Glasenapp](https://github.com/matthewglasenapp), [Alex Symons](https://github.com/FlyingFish800), [Omar Cornejo](https://github.com/oeco28)